Lednerb/bilberry-hugo-theme/README.md

 #### Update Algolia Index
 You have to repeat this step every time you change a post or publish a new one to update the search index.

-Execute the `hugo` command in the site's root directory to generate the index file.
+Execute the `hugo` command in the site's root directory to generate the `index.json` file.

 ##### Manual Upload
 1. Head over to the `public/index.json` file and copy its content.